Lawrence137/Dexter-s-Weather-App/README.md

 ` https://lawrence137.github.io/Dexter-s-Weather-App/`

-The App will show you a prompt to allow location access.ENSURE you click the allow button before proceeding.
+`NOTE: The App will show you a prompt to allow location access.ENSURE you click the allow button before proceeding.`

+For this version of the App you will need to login to access the features of the App.

 Click on the Login option on the navigation bar.